2 Thessalonians 1:4 Hard Times #169

 Friends, you might be in a trial now, but justice is on the way!
 God hasn’t forgotten about you, but he wants to use your trial for his glory.
 He will relieve you from your suffering, but first you need to place your faith in him and trust him.

 Trials should always grow your faith, not stop it or deter it.
 Pursue your trials with the attitude that they will change you and transform you into his image.
-Stay steady and determined and let God use this difficult time in your life to build your faith and perseverance, and ultimately, make you fit for his kingdom.
+Stay steady and determined and let God use this difficult time in your life to build your faith, perseverance, and ultimately, make you fit for his kingdom.